fakepixels/minimalistic-mini-app-template/README.md

-# My First Mini App
+# Minimalistic App by MiniKit

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`npx create-onchain@alpha --mini`](https://docs.base.org/builderkits/minikit/getting-started) that demonstrates the capabilities of MiniKit from OnchainKit.